 Unfortunately, time and money would only allow for five of the 23 artists and groups featured on Native North America to appear at the Winnipeg Folk Festival, but Duke Redbird, Eric Landry, Willy Mitchell, Shingoose (Curtis Jonnie), and Willie Thrasher and Linda Saddleback were up for the challenge and ventured to Manitoba’s Birds Hill Provincial Park on Treaty 1 land for the occasion.
 Frayer also brought local singer-songwriter William Prince into the mix to pay tribute to those who couldn’t be with us, a perfect choice to complement the lineup and to showcase the influence of the veteran musicians on a younger generation.
 We were also blessed to have film photographer Amanda Leigh Smith on hand to help document the proceedings.

 Once everyone was on site, we were treated to a welcoming ceremony conducted by Elder Mae Louise Campbell.
-As a non-Indigenous person born in Canada, I felt genuinely humbled to take part in this gathering.
+As a non-Indigenous person of settler/immigrant heritage born on Native land, I felt genuinely humbled to take part in this gathering.
 The 30 or so people in attendance included Winnipeg Mayor Brian Bowman, the first Aboriginal mayor in the city’s history.
 Hand in hand, we walked in a circle and listened to the sound of a voice and drum.
 Elder Campbell greeted the artists and asked us to engage in a quiet moment of peaceful introspection and thought.
 Next, Campbell and Duke Redbird took turns speaking, welcoming us to the region and sharing their reflections about our place in this fast-paced digital world in which we live.
 After a smudging, we were given leather pouches filled with sweet grass, tobacco, sage, and cedar, and adorned with a Métis sash, which paid respect to the history of the area.
 We wore them with pride.